How to buy Prime Media Group shares

 Prime Media Group share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Prime Media Group's is 0.8988.
-This would suggest that Prime Media Group's shares are less volatile than average (for this exchange).
+The market (AU average) beta is 1, while Prime Media Group's is 1.2195.
+This would suggest that Prime Media Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Prime Media Group overview